Introduction: Why Does Tailwind CSS Matter for Modern Developers?

 npm run build

-Step 5: Create the HTML File and Implement Tailwind CSS
+Step 5: Create the HTML File and Implement Tailwind

 <!DOCTYPE html>